TeamGantt

 Solo Design Leadership

 TeamGantt’s growth was fueled by a single design seat driving product clarity, consistency, and measurable scale.
 Solo design leadership in this context meant owning the full design stack—strategy, research, systems, and execution—while aligning tightly with engineering and product to move fast without breaking coherence.
+This single-seat approach saved an estimated 40 developer-hours per week by reducing redundant development work and improving cross-team communication.
+By quantifying this leverage, we demonstrated design as a force-multiplier, efficiently fueling TeamGantt’s success.

 Operating as both architect and advocate, design became the connective tissue across product and marketing.
 The approach emphasized repeatable logic over subjective taste, allowing one designer to support a platform used by over one million people and sustain an $8M ARR operation.